rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 ```

 > **⚠ Notice:**
-> As the component which introduces the change does not know where in the template it sits the whole template needs to be reevaluated.
+> The component that introduces the change does not know where in the template it sits.
+The whole template needs to be re-evaluated.